 In the spring of 1990, Dr. Roger F. Sheppard launched the first in an ongoing series of David S. Roth Memorial 5K Walk/Runs to benefit the scholarship fund.
 The success of this annual campus event has been due to the efforts of Dr. Sheppard as Coordinator of the Walk/Run for the first nine years; Assistant Track and Field Coach Paul T. “Tom” Davis, who took over the role of Coordinator in 1999; the Concord University Student Government Association as sponsor; the Concord University Running Lions and the CU chapters of Alpha Sigma Alpha and Mu Xi Phi as organizers; others who have served as volunteer workers; and the many runners and walkers who have participated through the years.

 Although the scholarship is disbursed by the Concord University Financial Aid office, the recipients need not be eligible for federal financial aid.
 If a recipient has been awarded federal financial aid, the scholarship award may be used for any education-related expenses not already fully covered by the recipient’s existing financial aid award–for example, transportation costs, living expenses, childcare (if applicable), etc.- up to the maximum amount allowed by federal guidelines.

 Regardless of major, current Concord University students with strong writing skills who plan to re-enroll at CU in the 2023-2024 academic year (or in Summer/Fall 2023) are invited to apply for the Roth Memorial Scholarship.
-The application is now open, and will close at the end of the day on March 6, 2023.
+The application deadline has passed for Summer & Fall 2023.